-As stated by Synek and Kislingerová (2015, 79), business of a natural person is a business owned by only one person.
+A business of a natural person is a business owned by only one person.
 This enterprise is characterized by a small size of business and has two main advantages - a small capital is enough to set up such a business and state regulation is minimal compared to companies with a larger size.
-A pleasant bonus is also a lower income tax, which is 15% (Srpová et al. 2020, 169).
 On the other hand, the main disadvantages are the difficulty to access the capital, unlimited liability for the company's debts, and the limited life of the company due to the length of life of the owner.
 The business of a natural person is mostly in the form of a trade.
 By Trade Licensing Act, trade is a systematic activity operated individually, in one's name, under his/her responsibility at one's own risk to make a profit under the conditions set by law.
 The Trade Licensing Code also defines several conditions for such a trade to arise.
-These are:
+These are (Synek et al. 2015, 80):

 - Age of 18.

 - Capability of legal acts.

 - Impeccability.

-- Professional competence (Synek and Kislingerová 2015, 80).
+- Professional competence (e.g. education).